-An integrative framework linking our spontaneous and evoked dynamics results is provided by criticality -- a dynamical regime emerging near phase transitions, where systems exhibit a unique balance between ordered and disordered activity \citep{beggs2003neuronal, chialvo2010emergent, obyrne2022how}.
-In this regime, scale-free properties naturally arise, including $1/f$ spectral scaling \citep{he2010temporal}, long-range temporal correlations \citep{linkenkaerhansen2001longrange}, and activity fluctuations across spatio-temporal scales, such as infra-slow fluctuations \citep{palva2012infraslow, palva2018roles} along with heightened sensitivity to external perturbations \citep{obyrne2022how}, which collectively maximize information capacity \citep{shew2012functional}.
-In the tuned configuration, such signatures emerged naturally: $1/f$ spectra, infra-slow fluctuations, scale-free DFA exponents, and spatio-temporal variability in both spontaneous and evoked activity.
-Notably, the heightened sensitivity to brief stimuli (\qty{2}{\ms}) in the tuned configuration -- manifested as prolonged, complex responses -- resembles the amplified perturbation effects seen in critical systems.
-The prolonged perturbation effect suggests the ``critical slowing down'' characteristic of systems near critical points \citep{meisel2015critical}, with longer relaxation timescales, while the richness of spatio-temporal patterns measured with PCI suggests efficient signal propagation through the network.
-Together with empirical links between PCI and criticality \citep{maschke2024critical}, these results suggest that parameter tuning shifted the model toward a critical-like regime, closer to the dynamical richness of biological systems.
+A theoretical framework able to integrate our results on spontaneous and evoked dynamics is provided by criticality -- a dynamical regime emerging near phase transitions, where systems exhibit a unique balance between ordered and disordered activity \citep{beggs2003neuronal, chialvo2010emergent, obyrne2022how}.
+In this regime, scale-free properties naturally arise, collectively maximizing information capacity \citep{shew2012functional}: $1/f$ spectral scaling \citep{he2010temporal}, long-range temporal correlations \citep{linkenkaerhansen2001longrange, dallaporta2019modeling}, infra-slow fluctuations \citep{palva2012infraslow, palva2018roles}, and heightened sensitivity to external perturbations \citep{obyrne2022how}.
+In the tuned configuration, such signatures emerge naturally in both spontaneous and evoked activity.
+In particular, the heightened sensitivity of TUN to brief external stimuli -- manifested as prolonged and complex responses, with longer relaxation timescales -- resembles the amplified perturbation effects typical of the \textit{critical slowing down} phenomenon \citep{meisel2015critical}.
+In addition, the richness of spatio-temporal patterns measured with PCI suggests a more efficient signal propagation through the network.
+Together with empirical links between PCI and criticality \citep{maschke2024critical}, these results seem to indicate that parameter tuning shifts the model toward a critical-like regime, closer to the dynamical richness of biological systems.